ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 This reopsitory is forked from https://github.com/eriklindernoren/PyTorch-YOLOv3 and heavily based on it; however, this one aims the following three parts.
 1) Adding 1D support (for event detection like object detection in 2D)
 2) Enabling multi-gpu training support
-3) Utilizing the uncertainity of the Bounding Boxes (for 2D) or Bouning Ranges (for 1D) as in this paper: https://arxiv.org/abs/1904.04620
+3) Utilizing the prediction uncertainities of the Bounding Boxes (for 2D) or Bouning Ranges (for 1D) as in this paper: https://arxiv.org/abs/1904.04620

 # ToDo
 [x] 1D support